N1teshift/ittweb/docs/DOCUMENTATION_STYLE.md

 **Consolidation Guidelines**:
 - Preserve all unique information
 - Maintain clear structure and navigation
-- Keep consolidated files under 200 lines when possible
+- Keep consolidated files focused and maintainable
 - Use links for related but separate topics
 - Document consolidation in task notes